Spring Semester (13 weeks, begins Monday, January 8)

 Questions?
 Contact John Herwig for course questions, or Christine Echeverri for registration-related questions.

 This class will cover early American history from Columbus to the Civil War.
-The approach will be from a literature perspective, with the classes covering the historical setting, main events, and background for those books.
+The approach will be from a literature perspective and discussion-based, with the classes covering the historical setting, main events, and background for those books.
 Students will read a handful of books and excerpts covering Native Americans, colonization, the Revolutionary War, important American government documents, Westward Expansion, and the Civil War.
 Students will also at the end of each segment either write a paper, poem/song, or perform a dramatic interpretation or do a project involving a diorama or model to solidify their understanding of the topics they learned.
 At the end of each semester, there will also be a cursory summary of the key points made throughout the semester and discussing with the students what they have learned.
 The main goal of this course is to have the students learn of the discovery, founding, and turmoil of the United States and the key figures, battles, places, and dates in order to understand the great story of America, both its achievements and failings.

 What are the semester themes?